1••|••2••|••3••|••4••|••5••|••6••|••7••|••8••|••9••|••10••|••11••|••12

 Jane Zhang: Diva Dance | Soprano aria with coloratura vocalization | This song is from the Fifth Element soundtrack (4:46)

-choir Vocal Classifications
+choir icon Vocal Classifications

 Voices are classified into four basic pitch ranges: soprano, alto, tenor and bass.
 Collectively these ranges are often referred to as SATB.
 A SATB choir is a vocal ensemble consisting of soprano, alto, tenor and bass singers.
 Soprano and alto ranges are typically sung by women, albeit boys can cover these ranges.
 Tenor and bass are normally the domain of male singers.
 Additional vocal ranges exist between alto and soprano—mezzo soprano—and bass and tenor—baritone.